archfrog/KioskForge/FAQ.md

 ### Will KioskForge support Linux distribution X?
 For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.

-I could theoretically add support for a host of Linux distrubutions, but I don't really see the point.
+I could theoretically add support for a host of Linux distributions, but I don't really see the point.
 Ubuntu Server is free, very stable, and well documented.
 The software is also reasonably up-to-date and security issues get fixed quite quickly in my experience.
 Furthermore, Ubuntu supports Raspberry Pi and PCs equally well, which some Linux distros don't do.
 It is a hard requirement that both PCs and PIs are equally well supported.

-Adding support for a single target platform takes weeks, if not months, as Linux is a mess when it comes to administration of the operating system.
+Adding support for a single target platform takes weeks or months, as Linux is a mess when it comes to administration of the operating system.
 Almost every distro does things in its own way and I, honestly, don't feel like battling a lost war on the intricacies of a bunch of Linux distros.

 ### Why was KioskForge written in Python v3.x?
 I originally wrote the first version of KioskForge in Bash, because it was very simple in the beginning, but soon came to rediscover that Bash *is* a pain to use if things go wrong.
 The `set -e` command does not make a script truly reliable and I demand reliability of my tools.